Kylian Mbappé

-Kylian Mbappé Lottin (born 20 December 1998) is a French professional footballer who plays as a forward for club Real Madrid and captains the France national team.
-Widely regarded as one of the best players of his generation, he is known for his dribbling, finishing, and speed.
+Kylian Mbappé Lottin (Note: French pronunciation: [kiljan mbape lɔtɛ̃]) (born 20 December 1998) is a French professional footballer who plays as a forward for club Real Madrid and captains the France national team.
+Widely regarded as one of the best players in the world and one of the greatest French players of all time, he is known for his pace, dribbling, and finishing.
+Mbappé has scored over 400 goals in his senior career, ranking as the all-time top goalscorer for Paris Saint-Germain (256), the France national team (66), and the FIFA World Cup (22).
+(Note: Attributed to multiple references:)

-Born in Paris and raised in nearby Bondy, Mbappé began his senior club career in 2015 with Monaco, where he won the Ligue 1 title in the 2016–17 season.
-In 2017, aged 18, Mbappé signed for Paris Saint-Germain on an eventual permanent transfer worth €180 million, making him the second-most-expensive player and most expensive teenage player of all time.
-With PSG, he won six Ligue 1 titles and four Coupes de France, including a domestic quadruple in the 2019–20 season, while also leading the club to its first ever UEFA Champions League final in 2020.
-He is the club's all-time top goalscorer, ranks third in assists, and is the seventh-highest goalscorer in Ligue 1 history.
-In 2024, after several years of speculation, Mbappé joined Real Madrid on a free transfer.
-He won the UEFA Super Cup and the FIFA Intercontinental Cup in the first half of his debut season, scoring in both finals.
-Breaking the record for the most goals scored by a Real Madrid player in their debut season, he also won the Pichichi Trophy and his first European Golden Shoe.
+Born in Paris and raised in Bondy, Mbappé began his senior career in 2015 with Monaco, where he won the 2016–17 Ligue 1 title, the club's first league title in 17 years.
+In 2017, at age 18, he signed for Paris Saint-Germain (PSG) on an eventual permanent transfer worth €180 million, making him the second-most-expensive player in the world.
+He won 15 trophies with PSG, including six Ligue 1 titles and four Coupes de France, and helped them reach the Champions League final in 2020.
+He also finished as the league's top goalscorer a record six times, and won Ligue 1 Player of the Year a record five times.
+In 2024, Mbappé joined Real Madrid on a free transfer.
+In his debut season, he scored in the UEFA Super Cup and FIFA Intercontinental Cup as Madrid won both titles.
+He won the European Golden Shoe in 2025.
+He was the top scorer in La Liga in 2025 and 2026, and in the Champions League in 2026.